 The inspiration for making spiced nuts are the countless NYC bars that my husband and I have frequented where candied or cocktail nuts are placed in heaping mounds in front of us.
 Before we even realize what we’re doing, we’ve demolished the bowl and asked for a refill.
-Both on our drinks and the snack.
+Both on our drinks and the snack!

-- Kosher salt
+- Spices: cinnamon, cayenne pepper, and Kosher salt

 Let cool slightly, then serve immediately or store in an airtight container.